Part-time Office Holder Background

 The Tribunal has four remuneration models for holders of part-time public office.
-These appear under separate schedules in the Part-time Office Holder determination.
+These appear in separate sections of the PTOH determination.

-Annual fees also enable the Tribunal to recognise the responsibilities of the office and any associated sensitivities and standing of the office holders, which do not necessarily correlate to the time commitment involved.
+Annual fees also enable the Tribunal to recognise the responsibilities of the office and any associated sensitivities and standing of the office holders, which do not necessarily correlate with the time commitment involved.

 Daily fees may suit offices where the workload is:

-- associated with case work and hence is variable dependent on that case load; or
+- associated with case work and hence is dependent on that case load, or

 - highly variable between office holders.

-This model provides for an annual fee that recognises all authority business, including short meetings, committee work and all representational work.
+This model provides for an annual fee that recognises all ‘authority business’.
+Authority business is authorised work that is not a formal meeting.
+This includes sub-committee work, stakeholder engagement and representational work.
 Like the annual fee model, it enables the Tribunal to consider whether the base fee should incorporate a component that recognises elements like the autonomy, responsibilities, availability and expertise of the office holder.

 The daily meeting fee recompenses for any meetings of the body which exceed five hours duration (including official travel time).

 - the commitment is difficult to quantify or